-Aboriginal Family Law Service is a not-for-profit organisation, that assists Aboriginal and Torres Strait Islander people live free from family violence and sexual assault.
-They offer free legal services, community education and early intervention and prevention programs.
+- Aboriginal Family Law Services (AFLS): a not-for-profit organisation that assists Aboriginal and Torres Strait Islander people live free from family violence and sexual assault.
+AFLS offers free legal services, community education and early intervention and prevention programs.

-Aboriginal Legal Service of Western Australia (ALSWA) - provides legal representation and support services for Aboriginal and Torres Strait Islander people in Western Australia.
-As well as the Perth office there are 17 regional ALSWA offices located in Albany, Broome, Bunbury, Carnarvon, Derby, Fitzroy Crossing, Geraldton, Halls Creek, Kalgoorlie, Kununurra, Laverton, Meekatharra, Newman, Northam, Roebourne, South Hedland and Warburton.
+- Aboriginal Legal Service of Western Australia (ALSWA): provides legal representation and support services for Aboriginal and Torres Strait Islander people in Western Australia.

-Kimberley Interpreting Service (KIS) provides interpreters accredited by the National Accreditation Authority for Translators and Interpreters (NAATI) in more than 18 Kimberley and central desert Indigenous languages to clients anywhere in Australia.
+- Aboriginal Interpreting WA: provides interpreters accredited by the National Accreditation Authority for Translators and Interpreters (NAATI) in more than 18 Kimberley and central desert Indigenous languages to clients anywhere in Australia.

 Telephone (08) 9192 3981

-Djinda Services is a specialist legal support service for Aboriginal and Torres Strait Islander people that have experienced or are at risk of family and domestic violence or sexual assault.
-The service provides legal advice and representation in the areas of violence restraining orders; assisting victims – survivors of family violence and sexual assault; child protection, criminal injuries compensation where it relates to family violence; and family law including child support in the Perth metropolitan area.
+- Djinda Service: specialist legal support service for Aboriginal and Torres Strait Islander people that have experienced or are at risk of family and domestic violence or sexual assault.
+The service provides legal advice and representation in the areas of violence restraining orders, victim assistance, child protection, criminal injuries compensation where it relates to family violence, and family law including child support in the Perth metropolitan area.

-A legal service in the Fitzroy Crossing area for Aboriginal people experiencing domestic and family violence, and child and adult sexual assault.
+- Marninwarntikura Family Violence Prevention and Legal Unit: legal service in the Fitzroy Crossing area for Aboriginal adults and children experiencing domestic and family violence.

 Telephone (08) 9191 5284

-A legal service in the Albany area for Aboriginal people experiencing domestic and family violence, and child and adult sexual assault
+- Albany Family Violence Prevention and Legal Service: legal service in the Albany area for Aboriginal adults and children experiencing domestic and family violence.

 Telephone (08) 9842 7777